gnattu/nw-packager/README.md

 ## Base Framework

 You may noticed there are many "!Shared" referance in JavaScript and LESS code.
-These are my base framwork for nw.js project.
+These are my base framework for nw.js project.
 Feel free to check and fork it on Github: [nw.js-base-framework](https://github.com/Diablohu/nw.js-base-framework).

 ## Library / Framework used